docker/docs/engine/installation/linux/docker-ee/suse.md

 ### Install using the repository

-Before you install Docker for the first time on a new host machine, you need to set up the Docker repository.
-Afterward, you can install and update Docker from the repository.
+Before you install Docker EE for the first time on a new host machine, you need to set up the Docker repository.
+Afterward, you can install and update Docker EE from the repository.

 #### Set up the repository